partiql/partiql-docs/RFCs/0033-graph-query.md

   (defined outside this expression) to values.

-- The _graph_ subexpression is evaluated within (𝝆<sub>0</sub>, 𝝆) and must result in a graph value.
+- The _graph_ subexpression is evaluated within (𝝆<sub>0</sub>, 𝝆) and must result in a graph value (in the sense of RFC-0025).

 - Given the graph value, graph matching computation for _pattern_ proceeds according to the GPML semantics, with the following modifications:

   - Variables defined in _pattern_ shadow variables bound in (𝝆<sub>0</sub>, 𝝆).

-  - Whenever a `WHERE e` clause within the pattern needs to be evaluated, the clause's expression `e` is evaluated within (𝝆<sub>0</sub>, 𝝆) though regular PartiQL evaluation, except that any pattern-defined variable `x` is not looked up in (𝝆<sub>0</sub>, 𝝆).
+  - Whenever a `WHERE e` clause within the pattern needs to be applied, the clause's expression `e` is evaluated within (𝝆<sub>0</sub>, 𝝆) though regular PartiQL evaluation, except that any pattern-defined variable `x` is not looked up in (𝝆<sub>0</sub>, 𝝆).
-    Instead, its value, as a graph element, is provided by the GPML pattern matching procedure.
+    Instead, its value, as a graph element _v_, is provided by the GPML pattern matching procedure.
-    The subsequent processing of the graph-element value depends on the context of `x`:
+    The subsequent processing of the graph-element value _v_ depends on the context of `x`:
-    - If `x` is used within a graph-specific construct (such as a predicate like `IS DIRECTED` or a path-aggregating function), the graph-element value is passed to this construct directly.
+    - If `x` is used within a graph-specific construct (such as a predicate like `IS DIRECTED` or a path-aggregating function), the graph-element value _v_ is passed to this construct directly.
-    - Otherwise, `x` is used as a regular PartiQL value.
+    - Otherwise, `x` occurs in a regular PartiQL context, in which case it is replaced with its payload:
-      - If `x` is bound to a node or an edge, the payload value of the latter is used.
+      - If _v_ is a node or an edge, **payload(**_v_**)** is used.
-      - If `x` is bound to a path, it is an error.
+      - If _v_ is a path, it is an error, according to this RFC.

 - Upon completion of the GPML pattern matching computation, the resulting bag of matching graph fragments is converted into a bag of structs